alice-ruv/board-games/README.md

    A `JDBC connection` is established to execute the query and obtain a result set.
    &nbsp;&nbsp;

-   If the result is empty, there is no other user waiting for current game type: a new game created in the database.
+   If the result is empty, indicating that no other user is waiting for the current game type, a new game will be created in the database.
    &nbsp;&nbsp;

-   Otherwise, we change the game status from 'WAIT_FOR_ALL_PLAYERS' to 'READY_TO_START'.
+   Otherwise, the game status will transition from 'WAIT_FOR_ALL_PLAYERS' to 'READY_TO_START'.

 &nbsp;&nbsp;